Stanley1312/ubuntu-start/z-shell.md

 ```
 sudo apt install fonts-firacode
 ```
-* Set fira-code for VS code
-  * Set **"terminal.integrated.fontFamily"** in Setting option of VS code to
+* Set fira-code for VS code by changing **"terminal.integrated.fontFamily"** in Setting option of VS code to
   ```
   Fira Code
   ```